Chart datum

-A chart datum is the water level surface serving as origin of depths displayed on a nautical chart.
+A chart datum is the water surface serving as origin (or coordinate surface) of depths displayed on a nautical chart and for reporting and predicting tide heights.
 A chart datum is generally derived from some tidal phase, in which case it is also known as a tidal datum.
 Common chart datums are lowest astronomical tide (LAT) and mean lower low water (MLLW).
-In non-tidal areas, e.g. the Baltic Sea, mean sea level (MSL) is used.
+In non-tidal areas, e.g., the Baltic Sea, mean sea level (MSL) is used.

 A chart datum is a type of vertical datum and must not be confused with the horizontal datum for the chart.

+However, it is not necessarily an equigeopotential (a water "level surface"): the chart datum is tilted across smaller to larger tidal range regions; in rivers, it is a sloping and undulating surface following the low stage.

 Definitions

 The following tidal phases are commonly used in the definition of chart datums.

 Lowest and highest astronomical tide

 Lowest astronomical tide (LAT) is defined as the lowest tide level which can be predicted to occur under average meteorological conditions and under any combination of astronomical conditions.

 Many national charting agencies, including the United Kingdom Hydrographic Office and the Australian Hydrographic Service, use the LAT to define chart datums.

 One advantage of using LAT for chart datums is that all predicted tidal heights must then be positive (or zero) avoiding possible ambiguity and the need to explicitly state sign.

 Calculation of the LAT only allows for gravitational effects so lower tides may occur in practice due to meteorological effects, such as high pressure systems.

 The highest astronomical tide (HAT) can be defined similarly.